 Federal Subsidized Direct Loans

-Federal Subsidized Direct Loans are low interest loans with a 3.86% interest rate for loans with first disbursements on or after July 1, 2013 and are available to those who qualify based on need or income.
+Federal Subsidized Direct Loans are low interest loans with a 4.66% interest rate for loans with first disbursements on or after July 1, 2014 and are available to undergraduate students enrolled at least half-time who qualify based on need or income.

 "Subsidized" means that the federal government will pay all interest on your loan until you begin repayment, which will start six months after you graduate or cease to be enrolled at least half-time.
 To receive this loan, Direct Loan Entrance Counseling and a Federal Direct Loan Master Promissory Note must be completed online.